2hasimasqqsan-commits/pve-linstor-ansible/README.md

 The main purpose of this project is to demonstrate:

--Proxmox VE cluster automation
+・Proxmox VE cluster automation
--LINSTOR and DRBD-backed shared storage configuration -QDevice-based quorum support
+・LINSTOR and DRBD-backed shared storage configuration ・QDevice-based quorum support
--Proxmox VE HA resource verification
+・Proxmox VE HA resource verification
--VM disk placement on LINSTOR-backed storage -Infrastructure automation using Ansible roles
+・VM disk placement on LINSTOR-backed storage ・Infrastructure automation using Ansible roles

 ## Architecture